m0n0ph1/VS2015_HandMadeHero/Day001/readme.md

-#HandMade Hero - Day001
+#Day001 - Setting Up the Windows Build

-Day 001 of coding on Handmade Hero.
-See http://handmadehero.org for details.
+Day 001 of coding on Handmade Hero - Setting Up the Windows Build See http://handmadehero.org for details.

 1. Review of C on Windows